cazimr/UserApp-FullStack/README.md

 # FullStack Monorepo Dummy Project

 *Simple project consisting of: Register, Login, Password Reset, Viewing all users currently in system and "Like/Unlike user" option.
-This project serves as an example of implementing multiple full-stack technologies mentioned below, using monorepo, "clean-code" structure etc.*
+This project serves as an example of implementing multiple full-stack technologies mentioned below, using monorepo, "clean-code" structure with both React app and Node service and implementing Authentication.*

 **.env file is pushed to repo only for easy and quick testing purposes, and should never be involved in production**